 With Thanksgiving and Christmas just around the corner, this is going to be a festive season quite unlike any other.
 Many of us don’t know yet if we’re even going to be allowed to travel to spend time with family, or go out shopping for gifts, and with anxiety over the pandemic it’s threatening not to be the happiest of Christmases.

 We spoke to Naomi Buff, a British Wellness Coach who believes we can seize this opportunity to have the healthiest and happiest Christmas yet.
 Here she gives us her tips to survive the upcoming holiday season without ending up feeling frazzled.

-‘Tis the season to be jolly, but in fact many of us are feeling exhausted at this extremely busy time of year and can’t wait for the 25th – just so we can have a lie-in, or a break from work and dealing with the kids and school.
+‘Tis the season to be jolly, but in fact many of us are feeling exhausted at this extremely busy time of year and can’t wait for the Christmas holidays – just so we can have a lie-in, or a break from work and dealing with the kids and school.

 We all know that hot, uncomfortable panicky feeling that can arise when in an overcrowded shopping centre, or the shakiness when the red mists of anger, annoyance or irritation descend.
 Not only does it feel horrible, it’s incredibly bad for you and can knock years off your life in the long-term – so learning coping mechanisms to control our body’s ancient stress responses is crucial.